apollographql/apollo-client/docs/source/network.md

 // You don't have to do anything special - Apollo will send the two queries as one request.
 ```

-<h3 id="BatchingExplained">How query batching works</h3>
+<h3 id="BatchingExplained">How transport-level query batching works</h3>
-Query batching is a transport-level mechanism that works only with servers that support it (for example Apollo's [graphql-server](https://github.com/apollostack/graphql-server).
-Requests to servers that don't support transport batching will fail.
-If transport batching is turned on, multiple requests are batched together in an array:
+Transport-level query batching is a transport-level mechanism that works only with servers that support it (for example Apollo's [graphql-server](https://github.com/apollostack/graphql-server)).
+Requests to servers that don't support transport-level batching will fail.
+If transport-level batching is turned on, multiple requests are batched together in an array:

 ```
 [{